 What has happened so far?

-The implementation phase is expected to start 2016/2017.
 A timeline for steps taken so far can be found here.

 Find out more